 Once upon a time, the United States was one of the cheapest places to buy LEGO.
 “Our selling costs in Europe and Asia are higher than in the US because of the size of the US market and retailers (economies of scale),” LEGO’s Corporate Management told a LEGO blogger in 2008.
 “Furthermore, the US market is by far the most price competitive in the world.”

 Denmark is the birthplace of LEGO.
-So, while most living costs in Denmark are high compared to the rest of the world LEGO remains mostly affordable (yes, LEGO is a living cost).
-Reasonable prices and no surprises across the sets in our study make Denmark the cheapest place in Europe to get your bricks.
-(You can also find lots of exclusive LEGO swag at the LEGO House Store in Billund among other Danish outlets.)
+So, while most living costs in Denmark are high compared to the rest of the world, LEGO remains mostly affordable (yes, LEGO is a living cost).
+Reasonable prices and no surprises across the sets in our study make Denmark one of the cheapest places in Europe to get your bricks — second only to Belgium, where the average cost for a LEGO set is $269.
+(You can also find lots of exclusive LEGO swag at the LEGO House Store in Billund, among other Danish outlets.)